 The minimum temperature a tankless heater should have is around 80 degrees Fahrenheit, but the maximum can range from 120 to 140 degrees Fahrenheit.
 Commercial models and those with a commercial setting can reach much higher temperatures.

 Unless you want to stand in front of your shower for a few minutes as the water heats up, you should look for a heater from Rinnai that operates at a faster speed.
 Many of its tankless models will come up to temperature in 20 seconds or less.

 Which Stands Out Best?

 You can use it with either PVC or concentric vents too.
-Though the energy efficiency rating on the RUC98iN varies based on factors like your natural gas system and the groundwater temperature, it has a maximum efficiency rating of 0.98, which makes it one of the most efficient of all hot water heaters.
+Though the energy efficiency rating on the RUC98iN varies based on factors like your natural gas system and the groundwater temperature, it has a maximum efficiency rating of 0.98, which makes it one of the most efficient of all models.

 This model comes with a metal case that surrounds and protects all the working components inside.
 Those components use materials like copper and stainless steel that will last for the life of the water heater.

-Rinnai knows that you may hate how much space a traditional hot water heater requires, which is why it designed this one to use a fraction of the space, and you can even install this water heater inside a cabinet or on a wall.
+Rinnai knows that you may hate how much space a traditional model requires, which is why it designed this one to use a fraction of the space, and you can even install this model inside a cabinet or on a wall.
 With a maximum 199,000 BTU output, this brand is strong enough for use with multiple applications.

 Rinnai includes a long warranty on this model that goes beyond the industry standard.
 You get protection on most parts for one year, but you get five year’s protection on the heat exchanger and 12 years on the digital controls.
 Those controls are accessible on the front of the water heater.